AdobeDocs/app-builder/guides/app-hooks.md

 ## Sample hooks configuration

-For example, pre and post hooks can be defined for the `run`, `build` and `deploy` command in the package.json file of your app.
+For example, pre and post hooks can be defined for the `run`, `build` and `deploy` commands in the package.json file of your app.
 For the `build` and `deploy` commands, you can specify build and deploy script substitutes as well.

 `aio app run` supports:
 ```json